Homophobia and internalised homophobia

 Can a gay person be homophobic?

 Yes they can.
 It would be the same if someone of a certain race was racist towards someone else.
-If someone gay was homophobic, this might point to them experiencing some internalized homophobia.
+If someone gay was homophobic, this might point to them experiencing some internalised homophobia.

-Lets also not forget that there are big differences in presentation of what it ‘looks like to be gay’ and even within the community there is judgement.
-We need to be respectful in the community and role modal how we want to be treated.
+Let’s also not forget that there are big differences in presentation of what it ‘looks like to be gay’.
+Even within the community there is judgement.
+We need to show respect in the community and model how we want to be treated.

 Stuart’s story